 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

 'Presidio San Agustin del Tucson Museum' is a replica of the Tucson Presidio, established in 1775.
 The original fortress was built by Spanish soldiers during the 18th century and was the founding structure of what became the city of Tucson.
 It contains an original Sonoran Row house dating back 150 years and an original Native American pit house dating back 2000 years.
-Docent tours discuss life in the Santa Cruz Valley for early Native Americans, Presidio residents, and Territorial Period settlers.
+Docent-led tours delve into the history of life in the Santa Cruz Valley, covering topics such as early Native Americans, residents of the Presidio, and settlers during the Territorial Period.
 Tourists can also see where the original Presidio wall was located.
 During the museum's Living History Days, the Presidio Museum comes alive, allowing visitors to feel what it would have been like to be in the Presidio at its height of occupation in the late 18th century and during the 19th century Territorial Period.
 The museum offers free admission for Presidio Museum members, children five and under, and active and retired military during the summer.
+The museum serves as a re-creation of the Tucson Presidio.

 Specialty: